Alain Delon: Return to France: 1967–1971

 After one British movie and four Hollywood movies Delon returned to France to rejoin the French cinema.
 He starred in the film The Last Adventure opposite Lino Ventura.
 It was one of Delon's most popular films of the 1960s but was not popular in North America.
 He was meant to work again with Visconti in The Stranger but this did not happen.
 Instead, he appeared on the Paris stage in Les Yeux Crevés and starred in the neo-noir crime thriller Le Samouraï ('The Samurai') with Nathalie Delon, directed by Jean-Pierre Melville, which became another film classic.
 He played an amnesiac in Diabolically Yours (1968) for Julien Duvivier.

 He had a role in another all-star anthology Spirits of the Dead (1968).
 His segment was directed by Louis Malle, and co-starred Brigitte Bardot.
 Delon had another attempt at English-language cinema with The Girl on a Motorcycle (1968) with Marianne Faithfull, for director Jack Cardiff.
-It was a surprise hit in Britain and was the sixth most popular movie in the box office, however it did not do well in France.
+It was a surprise hit in Britain and was the sixth most popular movie in the box office; however it did not do well in France.
 The Girl on a Motorcycle, which was released in United States as Naked Under Leather, would be the first film to receive an X rating in the United States.
 Far more popular at the French box office was Farewell Friend (Adieu l'ami), in which Delon and Charles Bronson played former foreign legionnaires who get involved in a heist.
 The film helped turn Charles Bronson into a genuine star in Europe.

-The film La Piscine (1969) reunited the 1960s couple mythique ('mythical couple') Alain Delon and Romy Schneider.
+The 1969 thriller film La Piscine (The Swimming Pool) reunited the 1960s couple mythique ('mythical couple') Alain Delon and Romy Schneider.
 This was thought to be one of the reasons for its success.
-Schneider had dramatically broken up with Delon, who married Nathalie Delon, a couple years earlier and married German director and actor Harry Meyen in Berlin.
-She had a child.
+Schneider had dramatically broken up with Delon, who married Nathalie Delon, a couple of years earlier and married German director and actor Harry Meyen in Berlin, with whom she had a child.
 Delon asked the filmmaker to book her for this role.
-He continuously pursued her, both before and after filming "La Piscine", with persistent attempts to reconcile.
+He continuously pursued her, both before and after filming La Piscine, with persistent attempts to reconcile.
 Despite Romy Schneider's refusals, their shared history and emotional connection spilled onto the screen, infusing the film with raw authenticity.